drbeane/drbeane.github.io/_pages/courses/dsci417/bigdata.md

 + **DSCI 417 - Big Data Analytics** (Undergraduate)
 + **DSCI 617 - Big Data Analytics** (Graduate)

 These courses cover the use of Apache Spark for performing distributed data analysis.
-The courses emphasizes the use of PySpark to develop applications within a Databricks environment.
+The courses emphasize the use of PySpark to develop applications within a Databricks environment.

 + [01 - Introduction to Spark](01 - Introduction to Spark.html)
 + [02 - Databricks Workspace](02 - Databricks Workspace.html)